norbutlepcha25/CSF302/docs/unit3.md

 **Definition:**
 The Extended Master Theorem generalizes the Master Theorem to handle recurrences where \(f(n)\) has **logarithmic factors**, i.e.,

+!!! tip ""

+     Use this formula if there is no polynomial growth or directly when you use log function in the addtional cost for other function

 $$
 T(n) = a \, T\left(\frac{n}{b}\right) + f(n)
 $$